BlackbitDigitalCommerce/pimcore-data-director-bmecat/README.md

 # BMEcat Export Add-on for Pimcore Data Director

-This bundle adds a result callback function template to Data Director's attribute mapping to create a BMEcat export feeds.
+This bundle adds a result callback function template to Data Director's attribute mapping to create BMEcat export feeds.

 As it uses Data Director's export capabilities, your BMEcat exports profit by: